Fast track your treatment

 However, for older children and adults, surgery is recommended as it is the only dependable way to cure the condition.

-Like all surgical procedure, there are some levels of risks to consider.
-Some of these can be serious and can even cause death.
-However, you can speak to your doctor about the following general and specific complications that may worry you.
+Like all surgical procedures, there are risk factors to consider.
+Some of these can be serious.
+You can speak to your Consultant about the following general and specific complications that may worry you.

 General complications of any operation